faelb/mjamChecker/README.md

 ### I'm just a normal user

 First make sure to install python version 3.9 on your PC/Linux/MAC.
-While installing python, the program may asks if it should update the system/environment variable.
-If so, tell it to update it.
-After installing python the next thing you have to do open the command line.
-For that,in Windows, you press the windows home button and type in "shell" or "cmd" or "Eingabeaufforderung" and open it.
+To do so just open the command line in windows (you press the windows home button and type in "shell" or "cmd" or "Eingabeaufforderung" and open it) and type in python.
-You type in "python --version".
-If it tells you the version of python everything is alright.
-If there is a error message check google for "How to add python to environment variable windows" or "Python in Umgebungsvariable windows".
+If its not installed yet, the windows store will pop up and give you the opportunity to install it.
+Of course you could also download and install it from the official website.
+If it was already installed, it will look like this:

+C:\Users\username>python
+Python 3.9.0 (tags/v3.9.0:9cf6752, Oct  5 2020, 15:34:40) [MSC v.1927 64 bit (AMD64)] on win32
+Type "help", "copyright", "credits" or "license" for more information.
+>>>

+just type quit() and press enter to quit the python shell.

+After installing python the next thing you have to do open the command line (if its not already opened).
+Get the folder path of where all the files are in (main.py, README, requirements.txt) and copy it (just get it from the windows explorer).
+It could look like this: C:\GitHub\mjamChecker
+Back in the commandline type: cd pathYouJustCopied so in my case it would be: cd C:\GitHub\mjamChecker press Enter - the command line now switched the directory path to the path of our program.
+Type in: pip install -r requirements.txt wait for all the dependencies to install
+DONE!

-If that worked now you have to type in "
+now you can just type in main.py and press enter - the program will start.
+You can also just doubleclick the main.py file in the folder and it will run.

 ### I know what I'm doing

-If you want to you can just use the requirements.txt for your own python installation or for a venv, and then run the python script there.
+Just use pip with the requirements.txt for your own python installation or for a venv to get the missing packages, and then run the python script.

 ## Usage